What To Do When You’re Feeling Hopeless or Thinking About Suicide

 Sometimes we experience so much pain, loss, or numbness that we start to feel hopeless —like there is no way out of how we’re feeling.
 When we feel hopeless or overwhelmed, we may start to have thoughts of suicide.
 Suicidal thoughts are temporary, and with the right treatment and support, you can overcome feeling suicidal.

-If you or someone you know is experiencing suicidal thoughts, seek help immediately by calling the National Suicide Prevention Hotline at 800-273-8255.
+If you or someone you know is experiencing suicidal thoughts, seek help immediately by calling or texting the 988 Suicide and Crisis Lifeline at 988.
+The Lifeline provides 24/7, free and confidential support for people in distress, prevention and crisis resources for you or your loved ones.

 What Suicidal Thoughts Feel Like

 Suicidal thoughts can range from passing thoughts about death—like wondering “what does it feel like to die?”—to specific plans about suicide—for example, thinking about how and when to end one’s life.
 Even passing thoughts of suicide are cause for concern, as they can get worse if they are not addressed.
 If you are struggling with any of these feelings or behaviors, it is time to reach out for support:

 - Feeling disconnected from others or withdrawing from friends and family

 - Feeling like a burden to others or telling others that they would be better off without you

 - Thinking, talking, or posting online about death or violence

 What to Do if Your Suicidal Feelings Get Worse